top of page

-When we think of "temper tantrums," we often associate them with young or teenage children.
-However, as the population ages and dementia-related diseases such as Alzheimer's are on the rise, temper outbursts in the elderly are becoming increasingly common.
+When we hear the term "temper tantrum", we often associate it with young or teenage children, however as the population ages and dementia-related diseases, such as Alzheimer's, are on the rise, temper outbursts in the elderly are becoming more frequent.

-It can be challenging to see your elderly parent act in a way that is very different from what you're used to throughout your life.
+It can be quite challenging to see your elderly parent act in a way that is very different than what you have been used to throughout your life.
 It can be unnerving and leave you feeling unsettled and anxious.

-Emotional outbursts can occur at any stage in life and are a natural response when faced with memory loss that leads to confusion, fear, frustration, and sadness.
-However, there are ways to handle your response to the situation, starting with understanding the causes of the outburst itself.
+Emotional outbursts can occur at any stage in life and is a normal outcome when faced with memory loss that leads to confusion, fear, frustration, and sadness.
+However, there are ways to handle your response to the situation, and it generally starts with understanding the causes of the outburst itself.

 The Whys

-It's important to remember that the individual may not have full control over their words or actions, making it crucial not to take their behaviour personally.
-It's not uncommon for elderly individuals to have emotional outbursts towards those closest to them, such as family members.
+Keep in mind that the individual doesn't have full control over their words or actions.
+The best thing you can do is not take it personally.
+It's not unusual for elderly people to have emotional outbursts towards and around those closest to them like family members.

 Tips for Handling Emotional Outbursts